dgryski/vim-godef/README.md

     g:godef_split=2

-will open the definition in a new tab.
+will open the definition in a new tab, and

+    g:godef_split=3

+will use a vertical split instead of the default horizontal split.

 If you want jumps to the same file to move your current cursor instead of splitting, use